David-SWUSA-RISCOS/RISCOSStuff/README.md

 Thanks to my love of RISC OS I have realized what other Operating Systems I really still enjoy, including some that have had minimal use as late do to falling for the it's outdated wrong mindset.
 These OS's are the kinds of OS that will drive us forward to long term computing.

-### Some of the Other CLI Operating Systems I like include:
+### Some of the Other Operating Systems I like include:

+Some with GUI as well, though different GUI's than the mainstream RISC OS or X11 WM's.

 * RT-11
 * Apple DOS 3.3